notPhani/notPhani/README.md

 🎯 **Status:** Open to full-time opportunities
 💼 **Focus Areas:** ML Engineering • Full-Stack Development • Systems Programming

 **Professional Mission:** Developing innovative solutions at the intersection of machine learning, computer graphics, and high-performance computing.
-Committed to writing clean, maintainable code and delivering measurable impact.
+Seeking opportunities to apply these skills in production environments — whether building **ML infrastructure at scale**, designing **full-stack applications** that handle millions of users, or optimizing **low-level systems** for performance.
+Particularly interested in teams that value versatility, technical excellence, and end-to-end ownership.

 ---